 Order Moraine Valley letterhead, envelopes and memo paper through Supplies.

-Please complete a request form to request photography services and submit your request at least two weeks in advance of when the services are needed.
-Allow up to two weeks to review proofs or slides.
+Please complete a request form for photography services and submit your request at least two weeks in advance of when the services are needed.
+Allow up to two weeks to review proofs.
 Allow an additional one to two weeks for final prints.
-For copy requests, allow two to three weeks to view slides.
+For out-of-house service, allow two weeks for delivery.

 The cost of some special projects and large quantities must be incurred by the client.